shiragannavar/jindal-chatbot/README.md

 ## Example Queries

-- "What was the EBITDA for RAIGARH in June 2022?"
+- "What are the main constraints limiting throughput at RAIGARH in June 2022?"
-- "Compare Net Revenue between RAIGARH and ANGUL for Q1 2023"
+- "Compare cash generation between RAIGARH and ANGUL for Q1 2023"
-- "Show me the Cash Score trend for OVERALL across all dates"
+- "Show me the delivery reliability metrics for OVERALL across all dates"
-- "What were the Operational Expenses for ANGUL in July 2022?"
+- "What's the key bottleneck affecting performance at ANGUL in the latest period?"
+- "How can we improve cash flow based on the current operational data?"